If applied on a link, follows this link via AJAX and replaces the

 The transition to use for morphing between the old and new elements.

-The transition to use for morphing between the old and new elements when the server responds with a non-200 status code.
+The transition to use for morphing between the old and new elements when the server responds with an error.

 The destination URL to follow.